UbiquityRobotics/learn/doing_more/network_connect.md

 The robot will reboot and attach to the “MyNetwork” wifi network.
 But your workstation is not connected to “MyNetwork”, because we left it on ubiquityrobot.
 So attach your workstation to "MyNetwork".

 If your workstation is a virtual machine, it accesses the network through its host.
-So to change its network attachment, you must shut it down, close the virtual machine, close VirtualBox, change the host network attachment, then start VirtualBox and then the workstation again.
+So to change its network attachment, you must shut it down, close the virtual machine, change the host network attachment, then start the workstation again.

 To test,